emberjs/guides/source/tutorial/autocomplete-component.md

 });
 ```

-In the `filterByCity` function in the rental controller above,
+In the `filterByCity` function in the rentals controller above,
 we've added a new property called `query` to the filter results instead of just returning an array of rentals as before.

 ```app/components/list-filter.js{-18,+9,+10,+11,+19,+20,+21,+22}